Subdividing your land

 The costs of subdividing include the resource consent application, installation of drainage, services and driveways, legal and survey fees, and often most significantly council development contributions.

-Typically in Auckland a land subdivision for one lot into two will range between $90-120k, but this could be more depending on availability of drainage.
-Usually the cost will be less for each additional lot.
+This cost will vary greatly depending on the site and often depends on availability of drainage.
 You also need to consider the tax implications of developing the land, with which your accountant and lawyer will be able to assist.

-At Ashcroft Homes, our Subdivision Specialists can help you to understand the subdivision cost to expect and then guide you through the entire land subdivision process.
-Click here to contact us now.
+At Ashcroft Homes, our Subdivision Specialists can help you to understand the subdivision costs to expect, and then guide you through the entire land subdivision process.